Kul Chandra Gautam

-A citizen of Nepal, currently Mr. Gautam informally advises his country’s senior political and civil society leadership on the peace process, consolidation of democracy, human rights, and socio-economic development.
+A citizen of Nepal, currently Mr. Gautam informally advises his country’s political and civil society leadership on the consolidation of democracy, human rights, and socio-economic development.
 Previously, he served as Special Advisor to the Prime Minister of Nepal on International Affairs and the Peace Process.

 Current Positions and Activities:

-– Chair and Board Member, RESULTS Inc and RESULTS Education Fund (USA)
+– Chair and Board Member, RESULTS.org & RESULTS Education Fund (USA)

 – Chair, Arigatou International Advisory Group (Japan/USA)

-– Member, Fund Steering Committee of the Global Partnership to End Violence against Children (UNICEF New York)
+– Member, Executive Committee of the Global Partnership to End Violence against Children (UNICEF New York)

 – Special Advisor, Non-Resident Nepalese Association (NRNA)